 One thing is for certain: nobody really wants to find out whether it is natural or man-made as this diving site is attracting a large number of divers in Japan and around the world.
 Indeed, it is one of the most popular diving sites in Japan.
 And one of the reasons for its popularity is definitely the mystery to its origin.

 We want to keep debating and wondering whether it is man-made or natural.
+Well, that is what keeps bringing people, right?
+It has to stay mysterious.

 When is the best season to visit the Yonaguni Monument?